UL MBA Insider

 Why should we invest in you?

-This is the part where you should pitch yourself to your employer.
-Highlight your successes during your time with the company, which in turn will reinforce your value as an employee.
+This is your chance to pitch yourself.
+Highlight your successes during your time with the company, which helps to reinforce your value as an employee.

-• List key accomplishments: Explain your role in developing solutions or share impressive statistics.
+• List your key accomplishments: Explain your role in developing solutions or share impressive statistics achieved.

-• Call out immediate strategic opportunities: For example, will your company be expanding into a new vertical or in an international capacity in the near future?
+• Call out immediate strategic opportunities: For example, will your company be expanding into a new vertical or in an international capacity?

-• Recap demonstrated leadership wins - Detail times you have applied new responsibilities or leadership skills to affect a successful outcome, for this company or another.
+• Recap demonstrated leadership wins: Detail times you have applied new responsibilities or leadership skills to affect a successful outcome, ideally for your current employer.

 What are the time and financial requirements?

 Detail the time required to attend sessions and workshops, and complete coursework.
-If you’re looking for financial assistance, include the programme’s tuition costs.
+If you’re looking for financial assistance also, include the programme’s tuition costs.

 • Seven 3-day blocks during the year (Wed, Thu, Fri)